-As I was saying, Miss B. is on a gluten-free diet and I thought it’d be easier if everyone went on the same diet.
+My sister-in-law is on a three-week gluten-free diet and I thought it’d be easier if everyone went on the same diet.
 Mainly, because I am way too lazy to cook two separate meals, and really, gluten-free is the easiest thing to cater for.
 Next to vegetarian.
 Give me vegan or dairy-free, I’ll probably throw in the towel.

 The first thing I did was to type into Google, ‘What is gluten-free?‘ Easy.
 It’s basically, what I think is, an Asian diet – more rice, no wheat.
 Fundamentally, the same.
 Then I find out that there are LOTS of things that contains wheat.
 Bread, cookies, pizza, pasta, flour….
 So, last week, our shopping list got a little longer (and a little more expensive).